 Stay Chic & Put-Together

 One of the best ways to stay sane while you’re stuck at home is to be prepared for all your mom duties, without giving up being chic.

-If you’ve got a little one at home, check out the newest edition to the BÉIS family: the BÉIS baby collection.
+If you’ve got a little one at home, check out the newest edition to the BÉIS family: the BÉIS baby travel bags.
 These chic baby bags will keep you organized and make you feel like you have your life together even when you’re going to the grocery store with your hair in a messy bun, chipped nails, and in pajamas that you haven’t taken off in three days.

 Shop the BÉIS Baby Collection

 - BÉIS Diaper Bag: The diaper bag is what we needed—a bag that we ALL want to carry.
 Featuring endless pocket bliss and all the extras, this bag also includes stroller straps, a changing pad, and a bag for dirty diapers, a pacifier pouch, two bottle pouches, and a teething ring to keep the baby occupied during changes.

 - BÉIS Bottle Cooler: Baby’s bottles or Mommy’s bottles, no judgment here!
 This bottle cooler is insulated to keep bottles cool or warm, along with convenient ice tubes to keep that milk (or whatever you’re sipping on) chilled.